dennisissa/MediTrack/README.md

 # MediTrack Web App

-This is used so users can login and know when they need to take their medication.
+# About

+Welcome to the MediTrack repository!
+This application aims to help users effectively manage their medications, improve medication adherence, and enhance patient outcomes.
+The repository contains all the necessary code and resources to run the application.

 ## Getting Started
 Make sure you have 'Xammp' Application and a browser.